shad1991hm/alx-pre_course/0x01-git/README.md

-readme file in side 0x01-git
+readme file in side 0x01-git edited on github